Общие коммерческие условия

 1. INTRODUCTORY PROVISIONS

-1.2 The contract may include provisions derogating from the GTCs.
-Any derogating provisions under the contract shall prevail over the provisions of the present GTCs.
+1.2 The contract and/or purchase order may include provisions derogating from the GTCs.
+Any derogating provisions under the contract and/or purchase order shall prevail over the provisions of the present GTCs.

 1.3 STC may amend or add to the wording of the GTCs.
 This provision shall be without prejudice to any rights and obligations adopted to apply during the effective period of the previous version of GTCs.